 Desperate to stop Samson, five Philistine leaders decide to employ the services of a harlot named Delilah to discover how to render him powerless (Judges 16:4 - 5).
 His lust and weakness for women, coupled with her persistence, pays off.
 She learns from him that the source of his power is his dedicated service to God symbolized by his unshaved head (verse 17).
 As he sleeps, she has his hair shaved off and, with his Nazarite vow now broken, he loses his superhuman strength.
 The brutal Philistines take him prisoner, gouge out his eyes, bind him and force him to grind in prison (verses 18 - 21).

-The last act of Samson's life is to call upon God to strengthen him, one last time, so that the Philistines may be judged for what they have done to him.
+The last act of this Judge of Israel's service is to call upon God to strengthen him, one last time, so that the Philistines may be judged for what they have done to him.
 Standing with outstretched arms against the main supporting pillars of a pagan temple dedicated to Dagon, he pushes with all his might and causes the entire building to collapse!
 Not only does he kill himself, but also at least 3,000 Philistines AND their leaders who lose their lives in this climatic final miracle (Judges 16:26 - 30).

 Even as Solomon was blessed to be immensely wealthy unlike any other, Samson was endowed with miraculous physical strength unlike any before or since.
 He served as a Judge of the Southern and Western part of Israel for twenty years (Judges 15:20).
 In spite of his failings, the apostle Paul lists him as a person whose faith in God was noteworthy (Hebrews 11:32 - 33).